Country

 Continue from the ASN page into WHOIS and ownership verification.

 AS12129 is an autonomous system number used to identify an independently operated network.
-The current page associates it with 123NET - 123.Net in an unknown region, which helps determine whether it behaves like a cloud provider, ISP, CDN, or enterprise backbone.
+The current page associates it with 123NET - 123.Net, Inc. in an unknown region, which helps determine whether it behaves like a cloud provider, ISP, CDN, or enterprise backbone.

 They help explain the scale, interconnection depth, and route structure of AS12129.
 Richer peering and upstream data often indicate broader network reach, but they should still be interpreted together with prefixes and related IP landing pages.